 About these emails…

 This is AI and Copyright, a series of email updates tracking the shifting legal picture around the copyright status of the Foundation Models, including the Large Language Models (LLMs), and their cousins the image- (and video- and 3D-) generating models like DALL-E2.
-Emails are sent weekly.
+Emails are sent weekly [update as of October 2024: we’ll, I’m now updating monthly, since I’ve gotten more involved in talks, presentations and meetings on the subject].
 I’m not sure how long this will be needed.

 There is little doubt that the Foundation Models will create great value, for the world and for their creators and the companies and entrepreneurs that are starting to use them.
 But the AI community now recognizes the downsides, issues and problems with data-based predictive tools like machine learning, and these apply, often in different ways, to the Foundation Models.
 My focus is deliberately narrow — we are zooming in on a single question, how will the legal uncertainty about these models be resolved?